 The new housing for my stud will be completely finished for the 2003 breeding season.
 I found the damp weather produced a lot of condensation on the windows and in the atmosphere so I decided to purchase a dehumidifier.
 They are quite expensive but I was lucky enough to find a suitable one in the January sales.
 This made a vast difference to the air inside the cabin, not only were the windows clear, the air was fresh and dry too.

 The heating is set to keep a stable temperature of 48 degrees.
 This also helps the dehumidifier which will go into a defrost mode if operated in temperatures below this and as such will not work as effectively.
 I wish I had bought one earlier in the year as the damp from all the wet weather had affected the show birds plumage slightly and a few frills and splits had appeared.
 If you are thinking of buying a dehumidifier, one thing to look out for is where the air is expelled from the machine.
 I found with mine it is expelled upwards from the top of the machine hence creating a bit of a draught.
 This is clean filtered air but obviously does not want to be blowing near to your stock.
 I understand some machines also expel air from the side so if you have a confined space this might be worth looking into.
-For a small set up this dehumidifier will do, but for a larger set up you’ll want a dehumidifier that will keep your birds’ air quality in tip-top shape.
+For a small set up this dehumidifier will do, but for a larger set up you’ll want a dehumidifier that will keep your birds’ air quality in tip-top shape, like this one.